react-native-community/discussions-and-proposals/proposals/0000-reduce-fragmentation.md

 * [ ] Deprecate `StyleSheet.flatten()`.
 This API encourages runtime introspection of styles in render calls.
 This pattern is a performance cost (flattening arrays of objects), and prevents us from supporting build-time optimizations for web (e.g., extracting styles to CSS files).
 * [ ] Deprecate or rename `setStyleAttributePreprocessor` (e.g., `unstable_setStyleAttributePreprocessor`).
 * [ ] `StyleSheet.create()` should obfuscate styles to prevent introspection (i.e., revert identify function change).
 On web, we need to be able to remove the JavaScript style objects from bundles to support build-time optimization like extraction to CSS files.
+* [ ] `StyleSheet` should be a function that returns native props, e.g., `const nativeProps = StyleSheet(...styles)`.
+On web, this is used to pass DOM `className` and `style` props, whereas on native it can be used to pass flattened/transformed styles and any other other native props to native components.

 ## CSS compatibility